davidsiaw/tt02-davidsiaw-stackcalc/README.md

 ## Testing

-You can test the design yourself if you do not have the ASIC using an FPGA.
+You can test the design yourself if you do not have the ASIC, by using an FPGA.
 Currently I only test on a cheap GOWIN FGPA, the Tang Nano 9k.

 You will need docker installed.

 `make gowin`

-If you already have the Tang Nano 9k connected and can use `openFPGALoader`, you can go
+If you already have the Tang Nano 9k connected and can use [openFPGALoader](https://github.com/trabucayre/openFPGALoader), you can go

 `make upload_gowin`